 Adult guidance workers help people think about their career, and learning and training opportunities

-You'll often work with people at times of transition, brought about by things such as redundancy, health issues, or a desire or need to change career.
+You'll often work with people at times of transition, such as redundancy, health issues, or a desire or need to change career.
+You may work with individuals or groups in a variety of settings.

 You may work as part of a team in a large organisation or as a sole operator in a voluntary group.
 Some aspects of the role can also overlap with those of a careers adviser.